brighter-ai/redact-client/README.md

 ### (Batch) File Processing

-The command-line operations described above can be called programmatically through the modules `ips_client.tools.anonymize_file` and `ips_client.tools.anonymize_folder`.
-The latter one allows for anonymizing several objects in parallel which usually results in a significant speed-up.
+The command-line shortcuts described above can be called programmatically through modules `ips_client.tools.anonymize_file` and `ips_client.tools.anonymize_folder`.
+The latter allows for anonymizing several objects in parallel which usually results in a significant speed-up.

 ### API Requests